Pywr-DRB/CEE6400Project/README.md

 # Workflow

-Start by cloning the repositories:
+Start by cloning the following repositories:
 ```
 git clone https://github.com/Pywr-DRB/CEE6400Project.git
 git clone https://github.com/philip928lin/BorgTraining.git
-git clone
 ```

 These instructions assume you have the following folder structure.
 You may have a different folder structure, in which you will need to modify the paths when copying files or navigating folders.